|On this page…|

 Starting the simulation generates the following error messages:

-Opening the subsystem reveals that in this model, the Inport block labeled nonvirtual is nonvirtual because it resides in an atomic subsystem and one of its components (labeled a) is directly connected to one of the subsystem's outputs.
-Further, the bus (bus1) connected to the subsystem's inputs has components of differing data types.
+Opening the subsystem reveals that in this model, the Inport block labeled nonvirtual is nonvirtual because it resides in an atomic subsystem and one of its bus elements (labeled a) is directly connected to one of the subsystem's outputs.
+Further, the bus (bus1) connected to the subsystem's inputs has elements of differing data types.
 As a result, you cannot simulate this model.

 To break the direct connection to the subsystem's output, insert a Signal Conversion block.
 Set the Signal Conversion block Output parameter to Signal copy.
 Inserting the Signal Conversion block enables the Simulink software to simulate the model.